-Microservices are a type of JHipster applications, that have no front-end (the Angular front-end must be generated on a gateway), and which work with the JHipster Registry to be configured, discovered, and managed.
+Microservices are a type of JHipster application, that have no front-end (the Angular front-end must be generated on a gateway), and which work with the JHipster Registry to be configured, discovered, and managed.

 Using the entity sub-generator works a little bit differently in a microservices architecture, as the front-end and the back-end codes are not located in the same application.

-First, generate the entities in the microservices applications: this works as usual, and you can also use JHipster UML or JDL Studio to help you generate complex entities and relationships.
-As microservices don’t have a front-end, no AngularJS code will be generated.
+First, generate the entities in the microservice applications: this works as usual, and you can also use JHipster UML or JDL Studio to help you generate complex entities and relationships.
+As microservices don’t have a front-end, no UI code will be generated.

 Then, on the gateway(s), run the entity sub-generator again.
 A new question will appear at the beginning, which is specific to gateways: